Holiday inspiration currently loading...

 We guarantee to refund this service charge if you believe that arranging your holiday through McKinlay Kidd has not met your expectations for value.
 All we ask is that you write to us within 7 days of your return and explain your reason for claiming the refund.
 This will ensure that we can improve the experience for all our future guests.

-This holiday is available from March to the end of October.
+This holiday can be arranged from March to the end of October.

 To check the latest availability for this holiday complete the form below or call us.
 We will respond to your availability check within one working day if at all possible.
 Please bear with us on this - we work with a hand-picked selection of smaller hotels, guest houses, and other independent businesses, ensuring that you have the chance to explore off the beaten track and really get under the skin of the destination.